-For the irradiation, the ASICs were tested in two different setups of four ASICs each.
+For the irradiation, the chips were tested in two different setups of four chips each.
 The first setup was purely electrical while the second setup involved a PIN diode so that we could decouple the electrical and optical degradations.
 In both setups, the decoded data were transmitted to the control room using 20 m of coax.
-In the first setup, 40 Mb/s BPM signals were transmitted over 20 m of coax to the ASICs.
+In the first setup, 40 Mb/s BPM signals were transmitted over 20 m of coax to the chips.
 The long cable precluded testing at higher speed.
-In the second setup, we sent 40 Mb/s BPM signal via a fiber to a PIN diode coupled to an ASIC.
-For both setups, we observed single event upset during the spill but observed no degradation in the threshold for $\sim 1 \text{ error/s}$ as a function of dosage.
+In the second setup, we sent 40 Mb/s BPM signal via a fiber to a PIN diode coupled to a chip.
+For both setups, we observed single event upset during the spill but observed no degradation in the threshold for ~1 error/s as a function of dosage.
 We also monitored the BER vs. PIN current during the irradiation.
-The BER decreased with larger PIN current and was higher for an ASIC coupled to a PIN diode as expected (Fig. 2).
+The BER decreased with larger PIN current and was higher for a chip coupled to a PIN diode as expected (Figs. 4 and 5).
 The current consumption was constant during the irradiation.
 Detailed post-irradiation analysis reveals no significant degradation in the overall performance.